 This article is focused on the combinatorial approach, so let us give a brief summary of the results on the classification of compact hyperbolic Coxeter polytopes of certain combinatorial properties.
-The complete classification of Coxeter polytopes in \(\hyperbolic^2\) were made by Poincaré \cite{P82}.
-Andreev \cite{And70a, And70b} described all Coxeter polytopes in \(\hyperbolic^3\).
-Compact Coxeter simplices were classified by Lannér \cite{L50}.
-Kaplinskaya \cite{K74} used this classification to list all compact simplicial prisms.
-Esselmann \cite{E96} used Gale diagrams to list the remain compact polytopes in \(\hyperbolic^d\) with \(d + 2\) facets.
-Tumarkin \cite{T07} improved this technique and listed all compact polytopes in \(\hyperbolic^d\) with \(d + 3\) facets.
-All cubes were classified by Jacquemet and Tschantz \cite{JT18}.
-Very recently and independently, Ma \& Zheng \cite{MZ22} and Burcroff \cite{Bur22} listed all compact Coxeter polytopes in \(\hyperbolic^d\) with \(d + 4\) facets for \(d = 4, 5\).
+A complete classification of Coxeter polytopes in \(\hyperbolic^2\) was obtained by Poincaré (\cite{P82}).
+Andreev (\cite{And70a, And70b}) described all Coxeter polytopes in \(\hyperbolic^3\).
+Compact Coxeter simplices were classified by Lann\'er (\cite{L50}).
+Kaplinskaya (\cite{K74}) used this classification to list all compact simplicial prisms.
+Esselmann (\cite{E96}) used Gale diagrams to list the remain compact polytopes in \(\hyperbolic^d\) with \(d + 2\) facets.
+Tumarkin (\cite{T07}) improved this technique and listed all compact polytopes in \(\hyperbolic^d\) with \(d + 3\) facets.
+All cubes were classified by Jacquemet and Tschantz (\cite{JT18}).
+Very recently and independently, Burcroff (\cite{Bur22}) and Ma \& Zheng (\cite{MZ22a, MZ22b}) listed all compact Coxeter polytopes in \(\hyperbolic^d\) with \(d + 4\) facets for \(d = 4, 5\).

-The work is based on the author's bachelor thesis \cite{Ale21} supervised by Nikolay Bogachev.
+The work is based on the author's bachelor thesis (\cite{Ale21}) supervised by Nikolay Bogachev.